Azure-Samples/real-time-monitoring-and-observability-for-media/README.md

 │   ├── IaC - "Bicep infrastructure code to deploy azure resources" │   ├── azure-pipelines.yml - "Azure pipeline for linting and testing the source code" │   ├── mega-linter.yml - "Megalinter configuration file"
-│   ├── azure-deploy-pipleine.yml - "Pipeline for deploying the required Azure resources"
+│   ├── azure-deploy-pipeline.yml - "Pipeline for deploying the required Azure resources"
  ── ├── Readme.md
 ```

 ### Step by Step Guide

-1. First we need to deploy all the requered resources to Azure.
-Azure infrastructure code is writtent in bicep and located in IaC folder.
+1. First we need to deploy all the required resources to Azure.
+Azure infrastructure code is written in bicep and located in IaC folder.
 See [Project Setup Guide](./docs/1_project_setup.md)
 2. Setup required environment variables for local development.
 See [Local Development Guide](./docs/2_local_development_setup.md)
 3. Setup deployment pipeline to deploy the resources and auto test/lint code.
 See [Pipeline Setup Guide](./docs/3_pipelines.md)
 4. Create custom logic transformation based on your ADX table schema.
 See [Customize Transformation Logic Guide](./docs/4_extending_transformation_logic.md)